Supporting Director-level Independents

 Self-employment means employing yourself – being your own boss.

-According to current statistics, 4.7m people are now self-employed in one way or another, a balance between full-time and part-time.
+According to current statistics, 4.9m people are now self-employed either full-time or part-time.
 Self-employment has accounted for some 45% of all employment growth in the UK since 2008.
-It is also worth highlighting that the UK is the only G7 country to have seen a significant rise in self-employment this century.
+It is also worth highlighting that the UK is the only G8 country to have seen a significant rise in self-employment this century.

 A more detailed analysis of the changing employment picture is set out in Section 4 under ‘The Self-Drive Worker Concept’.
-The metrics supporting this analysis are based on the ONS monthly employment statistics (EMPOI).
+The metrics supporting this analysis are based on the ONS monthly employment statistics (EMPOI) – www.ONS.gov.uk. .
 You may also like to review some interesting data on www.resolutionfoundation.org.

 The key point is that you have some options on the ‘constitutional’ way you decide to operate.
-This section does not go into depth on the technical aspects of Self-Employment (accounting, tax, legal) as these are covered in detail in Section 6 – Technical Topics Contributions (TTC) – under the heading of Accounting and Tax.
-This is provided by Colin Howe, a specialist in this area and a Principal of the regional firm of chartered accountants, Hillier Hopkins LLP.
+This section does not go into depth on the technical aspects of Self-Employment (accounting, tax, legal) as these are covered in detail in Section 6 – Technical Topics Contributions – Accounting and Tax.

 This section does, however, set the scene and we make the following points: